Frequently asked questions

 How do I get started?

 We’d love to hear from you!
-Please call or email us—we are very friendly and we’ll go from there.
+Please email us—we are very friendly and we’ll go from there.

 We do have a list of initial questions we’ll ask when we first meet and talk about your project.
 Our questions will help us understand your needs, timeline, budget, and scope of project.